Fossil: Art

 According to one hypothesis, a Corinthian vase from the 6th century BCE (Boston 63.420) is the oldest artistic record of a vertebrate fossil, perhaps a Miocene giraffe combined with elements from other species.
 However, a later study by Julián Monge-Nájera using expert evaluations rejects this idea, because mammals do not have the eye bones shown on the painted monster.
 Monge-Nájera believes the morphology shown in the vase painting corresponds best to an extant varanid that would have been known to the Ancient Greeks.

 Trading and collecting

 Fossil trading is the practice of buying and selling fossils.
-This is often done illegally with artifacts stolen from research sites, costing many important scientific specimens each year.
-The problem is quite pronounced in China, where many specimens have been stolen.
+This is sometimes done illegally with material stolen from research sites, costing many important scientific specimens each year.
+Sometimes, fossils of significant scientific importance are found and traded legally at prices that research organizations cannot afford.
+Such fossils may be damaged in private ownership before they are ever available to researchers.
+The problem is common in China where many specimens have been stolen.

 Fossil collecting (sometimes, in a non-scientific sense, fossil hunting) is the collection of fossils for scientific study, leisure, or profit.
 Amateur fossil collecting is the predecessor of modern paleontology and remains a practiced hobby to date.
 Professionals and amateurs alike collect fossils for their scientific value.
+Some amateur fossil collectors will donate scientifically significant specimens to research organizations.